Introduction

 The Voice Season 3 finally aired her 3rd round performance, having not shown her audition or round 2

-The 4th Round features Loren's story for the 1st time, 8 weeks into the season, 7weeks after her unaired audition.
+The 4th Round features Loren's story for the 1st time, 8 weeks into the series, 7weeks after her unaired audition.

 "Need You Now"